passagemath/passagemath/README.md

     from sage.all import ZZ
     V = ZZ**8; V

-The marimo rich output backend will initialise automatically after any `sage.all` imports in an interactive session.
+The marimo rich output backend will initialize automatically after any `sage.all` imports in an interactive session.
 This enables LaTex and 2D/3D plot graphics.

 There is a test notebook available in the [passagemath-marimo-notebooks repository](https://github.com/passagemath/passagemath-marimo-notebooks/blob/main/notebook_test_marimo.py)